Gilbert Cope: Biography

-Cope was born on August 17, 1840, in East Bradford Township, Chester County, Pennsylvania, two miles west of the county seat of West Chester.
+Cope was born on August 17, 1840, in East Bradford Township, Pennsylvania, two miles west of the county seat of West Chester.
 He was the youngest of eight children born to Joseph Cope Jr. (1794–1870) and Eliza (Gilbert) Cope (1799–1862).
 His father- a strict disciplinarian in contrast to his kindly mother- was a wealthy Quaker farmer of English descent, whose paternal ancestor, Oliver Cope, was one of William Penn's First Purchasers, settling in the region in 1683 having previously been a tailor in Wiltshire.
 An Orthodox Friend like his ancestors, Gilbert attended the West Chester Friends School and the Westtown School.

 From a young age, Cope was fascinated by botany and genealogy, using his own hand printing press to produce genealogical pamphlets and publishing his first book, a genealogy of his family, at the age of 21.
 When his father died, Gilbert sold the farm and moved to West Chester, where he built a new house at 532 North Church Street on the occasion of his marriage in 1880.
 He accrued extensive genealogical and historical collections, which he shelved in wooden cabinets of his own design or stored in a fireproof vault he built in his private library.
 He preserved most of Chester County's archives and Quaker meeting records, gathering and binding thousands of loose papers at his own expense.
 He also collected photographs and took many of his own photographs documenting historic buildings, landmark occasions, public events, and important documents.
 In 1905 and 1907, he and his wife spent nine months in London copying many volumes of the early Quaker registers of England and Wales.

 In 1920, Cope went to live with his eldest son, Herman Cope, at Herman's farm in Middletown Township, Delaware County, Pennsylvania, and dispersed his collections to regional societies.
 The Historical Society of Pennsylvania purchased Cope's extensive historical and manuscript collections, including published books and newspapers, maps, photographs, prints, and other historical materials dating from the eighteenth and nineteenth centuries.
 His collection of genealogical materials (church records, headstone inscriptions, tax lists, etc.), filling several hundred volumes, went to the Genealogical Society of Pennsylvania, which later transferred most of them to the Historical Society of Pennsylvania.